Police nab suspect in Q8 bus shooting

 “I was told the bus driver had flagged down the police and pulled over trying to get help,” said D’Souza.
 “To his luck, an off-duty police officer heard the noise and responded.”

-D’Souza is working on a petition pressing elected local officials so to a bill that would install bulletproof window dividers on buses so that bus operators won’t get hit by stray bullets.
-He is also contemplating also advocating for a bulletproof window for the drivers.
+D’Souza is working on a petition to officials to create a bill that would install bulletproof window dividers on buses so that bus operators won’t get hit by stray bullets.
+He is contemplating also advocating for a bulletproof window for the drivers.

 “Any passenger can go to the side window and shoot the bus driver,” said D’Souza.
 “The current proposal is for the divider near the fare box ...
 If that bullet was a little more to the left, that bus operator would have not been injured, but killed.”

-D’Souza believes the bus driver is brave to have had the wherewithal to pull the bus over and flag down the police.
+D’Souza believes the bus driver was brave to have the wherewithal to have pulled the bus over and flag down the police.

 “The bus driver could have passed out and crashed into a building or car,” said D’Souza.
 “It could have been deadly and a lot of people could have been killed.”